adoxa/ansicon/readme.txt

     Requirements
     ============

-    Windows 2000 Professional and later (it won't work with NT or 9X).
+    32-bit: Windows 2000 Professional and later (it won't work with NT or 9X).
+    64-bit: Vista and later (it won't work with XP64).

     ============